Text by CLOT Magazine

 Sound, space and silence-creating symbiosis and an incredibly detailed listening experience which evokes the kinesthetics of Gábor Lázár or the cybernetic wild cards of Terminal 11.
 Huma also regularly releases on his own imprint, the Spanish up-and-coming experimental record label Hedonic Reversal.

 Jules Roze is a multimedia artist and researcher in computer music, visual art and digital culture.
-With his practice he develops sensorial experiences, combining spatialized sound, audio-reactive visuals and light in immersive environments.
+He develops sensorial experiences with his practice, combining spatialized sound, audio-reactive visuals and light in immersive environments.

 In this collaboration, he says, the video is built on a surgical audio arrangement, this artwork conceptually applies the image to the audio data: The visual is entirely created from the soundtrack characteristics.
 Audio is split in high, medium and low frequencies to generate function in x, y, z axis from their amplitudes.
 In that way, the chaotic, vibrant imagery perfectly matches the audio arrangement.